-Upon the successful completion of one of the International Law Programs, students will receive a "Certificate of Completion" in International Business Law or Public International Law from the Faculty of Law.
-The certificates of the students with the three highest averages in each of the programs will indicate that the students completed the programs "with First Class Honours".
+Upon the successful completion of one of the International Law Programs, students receive a “Certificate of Completion” in International Business Law or Public International Law from the Faculty of Law.
+The top three students in each program are awarded their certificates "With Merit"

 LLM students who enroll in one of the programs begin their LLM studies in early May at the Castle and complete the requirements for the LLM at Queen's in Kingston over the remainder of the summer and in the fall term, with the possibility of completion as early as the end of December.

-LLM students can choose the Public International Law or Business International Law stream, and much take all courses in the selected program.
+LLM students can choose the Public International Law or Business International Law stream and must take all courses in the selected program.
 Graduate students attending the Castle will be required to pay the International Law Programs fee for the first two months of their LLM studies.
 This fee includes tuition, accommodation, meals, and field trips in Europe (but not airfare).
 After completing the spring term at the Castle, the monthly cost of tuition and other fees at Queen's in Kingston will be the same as for other graduate students.
-LLM students who attend the Castle are eligible for the same scholarships as other LLM students, and in addition will be eligible to apply for Bader International Study Centre bursaries awarded on the basis of demonstrated financial need to assist with the Castle fees.
+LLM students who attend the Castle are eligible for the same scholarships as other LLM students, and in addition will be eligible to apply for Bader College bursaries, awarded on the basis of demonstrated financial need, to assist with the program fee.